Gregorian mission: Immediate background

 In 595, when Pope Gregory I decided to send a mission to the Anglo-Saxons, the Kingdom of Kent was ruled by Æthelberht.
 He had married a Christian princess named Bertha before 588, and perhaps earlier than 560.
 Bertha was the daughter of Charibert I, one of the Merovingian kings of the Franks.
 As one of the conditions of her marriage she had brought a bishop named Liudhard with her to Kent as her chaplain.
-They restored a church in Canterbury that dated to Roman times, possibly the present-day St Martin's Church. Æthelberht was at that time a pagan but he allowed his wife freedom of worship.
+They restored a church in Canterbury that dated to Roman times, possibly the present-day St Martin's Church. Æthelberht was at that time a pagan, but he allowed his wife freedom of worship.
 Liudhard does not appear to have made many converts among the Anglo-Saxons, and if not for the discovery of a gold coin, the Liudhard medalet, bearing the inscription Leudardus Eps (Eps is an abbreviation of Episcopus, the Latin word for bishop) his existence may have been doubted.
 One of Bertha's biographers states that, influenced by his wife, Æthelberht requested Pope Gregory to send missionaries.
 The historian Ian Wood feels that the initiative came from the Kentish court as well as the queen.
+Peter Heather suggests that Æthelberht sought missionaries from Rome because accepting them from Francia would imply acknowledging a subordinate status.